 The group applies the requirements for hedge accounting as defined in IAS 39 ("Hedge Accounting") to instruments that are concluded to hedge future cash flows.
 This reduces the volatility of the income statement.
 Cash flow hedges are used as protection against fluctuations in the cash flows generated by recognised assets and liabilities or highly probable planned transactions.
-If an instrument is classified as a cash flow hedge, the effective portion of the change in the value of the hedge is recorded under equity (hedging reserve) without recognition through profit and loss until the results of the underlying transaction are recognised; the ineffective portion of the change in the value of the hedge is recognised to profit and loss.
+If an instrument is classified as a cash flow hedge, the effective portion of the change in the value of the hedge is recorded under equity (hedging reserve) without recognised; the ineffective portion of the change in the value of the hedge in the value of the hedge is recorded to the underlying transaction are recognised; the ineffective portion of the change in the value of the hedge is recognised to profit and loss.